micmejia/bible-dump/AMPC/Matthew/Matt 20.md

 But Jesus replied, You do not realize what you are asking.
-Are you able to drink the cup that I am about to drink [^e]_and to be baptized with the baptism with which I am baptized_?
+Are you able to drink the cup that I am about to drink _and to be baptized with the baptism with which I am baptized_?
 They answered, We are able.